A Thousand Splendid Suns: Plot

 On the outskirts of Herat, Mariam lives with her embittered mother, Nana, in a secluded hut.
-Born as a result of an extra-marital liaison between her mother and Jalil, a wealthy local businessman, the family lives outside of the city in order to avoid confronting Jalil's three wives and nine legitimate children.
-Nana resents Jalil for his mistreatment of her and his deceptive attitude towards Mariam, whom he visits every Thursday.
-On her fifteenth birthday, Mariam asks her father to take her to see Pinocchio at a cinema he owns and to introduce her to her siblings.
-Jalil promises to do so but when he does not come to pick her up, Mariam travels to Herat herself, against the wishes of her mother.
-Mariam makes her way to her father's home, where she is not allowed in and is informed he is away on a business trip; after spending the night on the street, Mariam is able to storm the house's garden and sees that Jalil is home.
-Upon returning to her home, Mariam finds her mother has hanged herself.
-Mariam temporarily stays with Jalil, but is quickly married off to Rasheed, a widowed shoemaker from Kabul thirty years her senior, and moves with him to Kabul.
-Rasheed is initially kind to Mariam, but after she becomes pregnant and miscarries multiple times, their relationship sours and he becomes increasingly abusive to her over her inability to bear him a son.
+Born as the result of an affair between her mother and Jalil, a wealthy local businessman, Mariam and her mother live outside the city in order to avoid confronting Jalil's legitimate family.
+Nana resents Jalil for his actions and deceptive attitude towards Mariam, whom he visits every Thursday.
+On Mariam’s fifteenth birthday, Jalil does not show up to take her to see Pinocchio in town as promised.
+Against Nana’s wishes, Mariam travels to Herat herself to find her father, and sleeps outside his house when told he is away, but later discovers he was home the entire time.
+Heartbroken, she returns home to find that Nana has committed suicide by hanging.
+Briefly moving into Jalil’s house, Mariam is soon rushed into marriage with Rasheed, a widowed shoemaker from Kabul thirty years her senior, and moves to Kabul.
+Rasheed is initially courteous to Mariam, but over the course of seven miscarriages he becomes increasingly abusive toward her, angered by her inability to provide him a son.
+Years later, an ailing Jalil attempts to visit Mariam but she refuses to allow him inside.

-Meanwhile, Mariam's young neighbor Laila grows up close to her father, Hakim, an educated school teacher, but worries about her mother, Fariba, who experiences poor mental health following the death of her two sons fighting for the Mujahideen against the Soviets.
-Laila is close to Tariq, a local Pashtun boy with one leg, and as they grow older a romance develops between them.
-When Afghanistan enters civil war and Kabul is bombarded by rocket attacks, Tariq's family decide to leave the city, and Laila and Tariq have sex prior to his departure.
-Shortly afterwards, Laila's family decide to also leave the city, but before they can, a rocket hits their home, killing Hakim and Fariba and injuring Laila who is then taken in by Mariam and Rasheed.
+Meanwhile, Mariam's young neighbor Laila grows up close to her schoolteacher father and is worried for her mother, who is deeply depressed following the death of her two sons fighting for the Mujahideen against the Soviets.
+Laila is close friends with Tariq, a local Pashtun boy with one leg, and romance develops between them as they grow up.
+When Laila is fourteen, civil war breaks out in Afghanistan, and Kabul is bombarded by frequent rocket attacks.
+Tariq's family decide to leave the city and, while saying their good-byes, he and Laila have sex in a moment of passion.
+Shortly after, a rocket hits Laila’s home as they prepare to flee, killing her parents.
+She is taken in by Mariam and Rasheed, and as she recovers from her injuries, Rasheed begins courting her, to Mariam's dismay.
+A man arrives at Rasheed's home to inform Laila that Tariq and his family died in a bomb blast on their way to Pakistan.
+Realizing that she is pregnant with Tariq's child, Laila agrees to marry Rasheed, convincing Rasheed that the child is his.
+She gives birth to a daughter, whom she names Aziza.

-As Laila recovers from her injuries, Rasheed expresses a romantic interest in her, much to Mariam's dismay.
-Laila is also informed that Tariq and his family died in a bomb blast on their way to Pakistan.
-Upon discovering she is pregnant with Tariq's child, Laila agrees to marry Rasheed to protect herself and her baby, whom Rasheed believes to be his.
-When she gives birth to a daughter, Aziza, Rasheed rejects them due to her being a girl.
-Mariam, initially cold and hostile towards Laila, warms to her as they both suffer abuse.
-They become confidants and formulate a plan to run away from Rasheed and leave Kabul; however, they are caught and severely punished by Rasheed.
+The childless Mariam initially treats Laila coldly, avoiding contact with her and Aziza.
+They eventually become friends, forming a close mother-daughter-like bond, and support each other in enduring Rasheed's abuse and raising Aziza.
+They attempt to flee one day, but are caught by the local police and severely beaten and nearly starved by Rasheed as punishment.